Skip to the main content.

 How to Protect Yourself From the Dark Web

 Most businesses take a reactive approach to these breaches and Dark Web threats.
 They believe the probability of falling victim to it is low, and if it does happen, they'll take care of it when it happens.
 Be warned, this is a very expensive approach to security.
 Most data breaches aren't detected immediately, and by the time they are, it could be too late.
-According to the National Cyber Security Alliance, almost 50% of small businesses have experienced a cyber attack, and as much as 60% of those hacked small and mid-sized businesses go out of business within six months of the attack.
+According to the National Cyber Security Alliance, nearly 50% of small businesses have experienced a cyberattack.
+As many as 60% of those hacked small and mid-sized businesses go out of business within six months of the attack.

-• Believe Your Business Will Be Breached: Let's face it, it's not a matter of if, but when a business will be attached.
-In the past, hackers would target large businesses, but today small and mid-sized companies are considered equally as valuable.
+• Believe Your Business Will Be Breached: Let's face it, it's not a matter of if, but when a business will be attacked.
+In the past, hackers would target large businesses; however, today, small and mid-sized companies are considered equally valuable.
 If you're prepared for a data breach, you can create an effective strategy to make your data harder to interpret.

 • Monitor the Dark Web Regularly: The sooner you find out that your company or employee data is on the Dark Web, the faster you can take action.
 Fraser offers Dark Web Monitoring services through our Managed IT group, and they can inform you immediately when company-specific data arises.